Registration Requirements and How to Meet Them

 An applicant for a certificate of registration must:

-2. fully disclose details of every professional misconduct, incompetence, incapacity or other similar proceeding that he or she is the subject of and that relates to his or her registration or licensure in Ontario in another profession or in another jurisdiction in respiratory therapy or another profession.
+2. Fully disclose details of every professional misconduct, incompetence, incapacity or other similar proceedings that they are the subject of and that relates to their registration or licensure in Ontario in another profession or another jurisdiction in respiratory therapy or another profession.

-3. fully disclose details of every finding of professional misconduct, incompetence, incapacity or other similar finding that he or she previously has been the subject of while registered or licensed in Ontario in another profession or in another jurisdiction in respiratory therapy or another profession.
+3. Fully disclose details of every finding of professional misconduct, incompetence, incapacity or other similar finding that they have previously been the subject of while registered or licensed in Ontario in another profession or another jurisdiction in respiratory therapy or another profession.

-4. In addition, the applicant must satisfy the CRTO that his or her past and present conduct afford reasonable grounds for belief that the applicant,
+4. In addition, the applicant must satisfy the CRTO that their past and present conduct affords reasonable grounds for belief that the applicant,

 How to demonstrate that you meet the requirement?

-As part of your application, you will be required to answer a series of questions about your suitability to practice.
-For example, you will be asked about:
+As part of your application, you will be required to answer a series of questions about your conduct and practice history.
+You will also need to submit a Vulnerable Sector Check (VSC).

 Applicants who do not meet the CRTO registration requirements will be referred to the Registration Committee for consideration.